 The Kilmarnock South energy storage system project is part of a larger £750 million project.
 Developed by Zenobē the project seeks to build multiple energy storage systems in Blackhillock, Eccles and Kilmarnock.

-The Blackhillock energy storage project has the same capacity as the Kilmarnock South project (300MW / 600MWh) and it is also being developed in phases with the 1st phase (200MW / 400MWh) expected to come online in H1 2024.
+The Blackhillock energy storage project has the same capacity as the Kilmarnock South BESS project at 300MW / 600MWh.
+It is also being developed in phases with the 1st phase (200MW / 400MWh) expected to come online in H1 2024.
 Eccles energy storage project on the other is 400MW / 800MWh and is due to go live in H1 2026.

-Over their 15 years of operation, the energy storage systems are expected to save up to 13.4m tonnes of CO2 from the atmosphere. this equals to taking 490,000 diesel or petrol cars off the road for 15 years or getting rid of all the cars in Glasgow and Edinburgh.
+Over their 15 years of operation, the energy storage systems are expected to save up to 13.4m tonnes of CO2 from the atmosphere.
+This is equal to taking 490,000 diesel or petrol cars off the road for 15 years.
+Or getting rid of all the cars in Glasgow and Edinburgh.
 The systems are also predicted to lower consumer bills by over £1 billion by reducing the curtailment of wind farms over the same period.